Inheritance tax (IHT) is raising more than ever according to HM Revenue & Customs (HMRC). How much do you want to contribute?

 - Pension death benefits were granted highly favourable IHT treatment as part of the 2015 pensions flexibility reforms.
 Lump sum and survivor’s pension benefits payable on death are normally free of IHT, although the beneficiary will be subject to an income tax charge if death occurs on or after age 75.

 If you do not want your estate’s beneficiaries to suffer from that increasing IHT tax take, the sooner you start planning the better.
 If you have already undertaken some planning then you might well need to review matters in the light of the RNRB and pension rules mentioned above.
 For instance, the RNRB could mean that your will needs to be revised.

 Get in touch for some independent, impartial advice on your individual circumstances and requirement.

 The value of tax reliefs depends on your individual circumstances.
 Tax laws can change.

-Estate and tax planning are not regulated by the Financial Conduct Authority.
-Occupational pension schemes are regulated by The Pensions Regulator.
 The value of investments and pensions and the income they produce can fall as well as rise.
 You may get back less than you invested.